 Have you ever had a headache where you can barely open your eyes?
 What about a headache in your forehead area or right on your temples?
-Even though I rarely experienced headaches when I was growing up, as an adult I’ve had different types.
+Even though I rarely experienced headaches when I was growing up, I’ve had different types as an adult.

-Headaches have different levels of intensity, and symptoms that accompany the headaches can vary, too.
+Headaches have different intensity levels, and symptoms accompanying the headaches can also vary.

-Ransomware and malware are both malicious codes or programs created with the intention to disrupt your cyber world.
+Ransomware and malware are both malicious codes or programs created to disrupt your cyber world.
 Like headaches, malware and ransomware have similar symptoms and prevention methods.
-Ransomware is one of the many types of Malware that exist.
-Let’s explore malware vs ransomware in more detail.
+Ransomware is one of the many types of malware that exist.
+Before we thoroughly explore malware vs. ransomware, let’s review some facts and numbers.

 What is the Difference Between Ransomware and Malware?

 Ransomware and malware are scary words related to cyber attacks or data breaches.
-Malware is short for malicious software: programs or files that get on your computer, which Cybermonsters use with the intention of harming your computer or device and accessing your information without your authorization.
+Malware is short for malicious software: programs or files that get on your computer, which Cybermonsters use intending to harm your computer or device and access your information without authorization.

-Each specific type of malware has different functionalities and they work in different ways.
+Each specific type of malware has different functionalities and works in different ways.
 Malware is commonly received in phishing emails.
 When we open an email that contains a link, it may be a malicious link that could install malware.
-This can be done behind the scenes.
-You may not even notice what actually happens when you click the malicious link!
+Most of the time, the malware installation is behind the scenes.
+Sometimes, you may not even notice what actually happens when clicking a malicious link!

-Another way to get malware is by clicking an infected link.
-When this happens, you are redirected to a dangerous site that downloads the malware on the computer.
-It may ask you to type your password, pretending to be a real service.
+After clicking an infected link, you may be redirected to a dangerous site that downloads the malware on the computer.
+It may ask you to type your password, pretending to be a genuine service.
 This is done with the intention to steal your credentials, so always check before entering your account information.

 Malware can also be embedded within documents or files in email attachments, which triggers the malware installation.

 Cybermonsters use many ways to distribute malware.
-In addition to phishing emails, infected social media sites and infected USB drives could also serve as malware sources
+In addition to phishing emails, infected social media sites and external USB drives could also serve as malware sources.

-Malware could also get into a device through Public WiFi and smart public charges.
-Incorporate pausing and breathing for a few seconds before clicking anything or connecting your devices in public places.
+Malware could also get into a device through Public Wi-Fi and smart public charges.
+This is why it is essential to pause and breathe for a few seconds before clicking on anything or connecting your devices in public places.
 Practicing this on a regular basis activates your mind, and you will notice much more quickly if something is suspicious.

-When malware attacks kicks in, and activates the malicious intent, Cybermonsters could compromise your personal computer, mobile devices, and computer networks and compromise your sensitive data or compromise your financial information.
+Keep in mind that when malware attacks kick in and activate the malicious intent, Cybermonsters could compromise your personal computer, mobile devices, and computer networks and compromise your sensitive data or financial information.

 The Biggest Threats of Malware

 Malware can corrupt, steal, damage, delete, slow down your computer, and take control of your login credentials to access your sensitive information.
-It could also try mining cryptocurrency using your computer resources, or it could activate services that can cost you money (like apps subscriptions or premium rate phone calls) and so much more.
+It could also try mining cryptocurrency using your computer resources or activating services that can cost you money (like app subscriptions or premium rate phone calls) and much more.

-When a ransomware infection happens, it means that all access to your files is locked down and a payment demand appears on your screen, which you must comply with in order to recover your information and obtain the decryption key to unlock your data.
+When a ransomware infection happens, it means that all access to your files is locked down.
+A payment demand appears on your screen, which you must comply with in order to recover your information and obtain the decryption key to unlock your data.

-Ransomware could affect your computer, your mobile devices and your entire network.
-There are many ransomware variants and attack techniques, yet what they have in common is that your data or computer access will be locked.
-This includes your data files, your video files, your personal files, your system files, and your hard drive or storage systems.
+Ransomware could affect your computer, mobile devices, and network.
+There are many ransomware variants and attack techniques.
+Yet, they have in common that your data or computer access will be locked or encrypted.
+This includes your data, video files, personal files, system files, pictures, and hard drives or storage systems.

 Who is at Risk From a Ransomware Attack?

-If you ever use a computer, a phone, an electronic device, or any systems, networks or technology that is connected to the Internet, you could be a victim of ransomware.
+When you use a computer, a phone, an electronic device, or any system, network, or technology connected to the internet, you could be a victim of ransomware.

-You don’t have to be rich, famous or own a large corporation.
+You don’t have to be rich or famous or own a large corporation.
 It can happen to anyone.
-However, cyber safety practices are also available to anyone, so you can be in charge.
-My mission is to make cyber safety simple, easy, and enjoyable, so you can achieve cyber peace of mind.
+However, cyber safety practices are also available to anyone so that you can be in charge.
+My mission is to make cyber safety simple, easy, and enjoyable so that you can achieve cyber peace of mind.

 How to Deal With Ransomware

-Advanced threats such as a ransomware attack can be devastating, and generates chaos, whether the attack happened to your personal data and to your business.
+Advanced threats such as ransomware attacks can be devastating and generate chaos, whether the attack happened to your personal data or to your business.

-How this can help you, your workforce and your cybersecurity team protect your systems from malware vs ransomware, and other cyber attacks?
+Can mindfulness help you and your cybersecurity team to protect from malware, ransomware, and other cyber attacks?
 The answer is simple.
-A present mind will help you stay cyber safe online!
+A present mind will help you stay cyber-safe online!